smeevil/syntax-error-notifier/README.md

 It will show you an obtrusive error message if your app is crashing due to a syntax error.
+Optionally it can clear the console on a code push

 **This package will only work in development**